Douglas Scherr

-Douglas S. Scherr, M.D. (born January 7, 1967) is an American surgeon and specialist in Urologic Oncology.
-He is currently the Clinical Director of Urologic Oncology at Weill Cornell Medicine.
+Douglas S. Scherr (born January 7, 1967) is an American surgeon and specialist in Urologic Oncology.
+He is currently the Clinical Director of Urologic Oncology at NewYork-Presbyterian / Weill Cornell Medicine.
 He also holds an appointment at the Rockefeller University as a Visiting Associate Physician.
 Scherr was the first physician at Cornell to perform a robotic prostatectomy as well as a robotic cystectomy.